 Failure to use extra care when operating this UTV on unfamiliar terrain.
-WHAT CAN HAPPEN time to react.

-You can come upon hidden rocks, bumps, or holes, without enough
+You can come upon hidden rocks, bumps, or holes, without enough time to react.

 Could result in the UTV overturning or going out of control.

 Go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating the UTV.